full-path/ridesheet/src/technical-guide/troubleshooting.md

 # Troubleshooting

 This guide covers common issues you may encounter while using RideSheet and how to resolve them.
+Also see the [User Troubleshooting Guide](../user-guide/troubleshooting.md) for additonal tips.

 ## Debug Log